CZ-NIC/respdiff/doc/diffsum.rst

 -----

 * If you adjust the ``field_weights``, just re-order the fields.
-Don't remove them, otherwise there'll be issues if such field is ever encountered when producing the summary.
+Don't remove them, otherwise there will be issues if such field is ever encountered when producing the summary.
 * In case you update respdiff and ``diffsum.py`` doesn't work, check the changelog.
 If a new field was added, adjust your config accordingly.